pinot-contrib/pinot-docs/basics/concepts/time-boundary.md

 Learn about time boundaries in hybrid tables.
 Hybrid tables are when we have offline and real-time tables with the same name.

-When querying these tables, the Pinot Broker needs to decide which records to read from the offline table and which to read from the real-time table.
+When querying these tables, the Pinot broker decides which records to read from the offline table and which to read from the real-time table.
 It does this using the time boundary.